apache/incubator-resilientdb/ecosystem/tools/drawing-lib/README.md

 ### Environment Variables

-When deploying a backend for this toolkit:
+When deploying a backend server for this toolkit:

 ```env
 # MongoDB for queryable stroke replica